ahmadaIanazi/expo-router-twitter-layout/README.md

 14. download new google-services.json and GoogleService-Info.plist and put them into your project root
 15. "eas build --profile simulator --platform ios"

+# Push Notification

+## For Deep Nesting and navigating directly from a notificaiton

+Add this to your Push Notification Data object.
+`{
+  date:{
+  "route": '/navigate/to/route/param'
+  }
+}`

 ## EAS JSON

 ``{